Pachyphytum Compactum (Little Jewel)

 The 'Jewel' name comes from the fact that its foliage resembles angular facets like those seen on a cut gemstone.
-The leaves form in this way due to the plant's compact nature, meaning that the pressure of neighboring leaves influences the shape of other leaves.
+The leaves form in this way due to the plant's compact nature, meaning that the pressure of neighboring leaves influences the shape of the others surrounding it.

 Do you have a spot with almost too much sunlight where nothing thrives?
 Try placing this cutie there, it sure is a tough one!

-Their native environment makes them well-adapted to hot, dry conditions, so they are suited to normal / dry indoor humidity levels and enjoy the warmth of most homes.
+Their native environment makes them well-adapted to hot, dry conditions, so they will be happy with normal / dry indoor humidity levels and enjoy the warmth of most homes.
 If you keep yours outdoors, make sure to bring it in well before the winter cold sets in, as Little Jewels are not frost-tolerant and can quickly die if they get too cold.

-Whether yours is indoors or outdoors, try to make sure it gets as much light as possible.
-Little Jewels enjoy full sun, although if it gets particularly hot during the day where you live, you may need to provide it with some shelter during the hottest hours to stop it from overheating.
+Whether yours is indoors or out, try to make sure it gets as much light as possible.
+Little Jewels enjoy full sun, although if it gets particularly hot during the day where you live, you may need to provide it with some shelter during the hottest hours to keep it from getting sunburned.
 More light = better colors in your Little Jewel's foliage.

 Like some other succulent types, Little Jewel is covered in a powdery wax coating that is known as 'farina'.
 This helps to protect the foliage from getting burnt by the sun's harsh rays - just like how humans use sunblock!

 As the name compactum suggests, these succulents are very small.
-They won't grow any bigger than an absolute maximum of 6 inches (15 cm).
+They won't grow any bigger than 6 inches (15 cm).